By category, in date order.

 A Cook at The Glade, Glade Road Marlow who was moving on, expected in her next job to earn in 1912, per annum = £24 to £25.

-Under Gardener at Court Garden 1918 = 25 shillings a week plus vegetables from the garden and a small lodge.
-Raised to 30 shillings with the veg and lodge when no takers for this job.
+Under Gardener at Court Garden 1918 = 25 shillings a week plus vegetables from the garden, a coal allowance and either 3 rooms over stable or small lodge.
+Raised to 30 shillings with the veg and accomodation etc when no takers for this job.
+The head gardener could expect 35s a week in the same year with the same benefits, raised to 40s for the same reason as above.

 Parlour maid in Marlow 1926, per annum = £36.